ZupIT/horusec-platform/README.md

 make install
 ```

 **Step 2:** Start the docker compose file **`compose.yml`**.
-It contains all services, migrations and the needed dependencies.
+It has all services, migrations and the needed dependencies.
 - You can find the compose file in **`deployments/compose/compose.yaml`**;
 - You can find migrations in **`migrations/source`**.

-**Step 3:** After this, the installation is ready with all default values, the latest versions, and the following user for tests:
+**Step 3:** Now the installation is ready with all default values, the latest versions, and the user for tests, see below:

 ```
 Username: dev@example.com